rvanbruggen/HackoladeGitTestRepo/README.md

 Now that both features have been added to the `Main` branch, we can delete the `feature-cars` and `feature-animals` branches, as they are not needed anymore.
 To do so, we will need to confirm by typing the name of the branch, and chosing to delete the remote branch as well.

-## ALTERNATIVE Scenario 4 - Large, (feature) branch based change to the data model using pull request
+##  Scenario 4bis - Large, (feature) branch based change to the data model using pull request
 Based on this
 ![](https://hackolade.com/img/Versioning%20-%20model%20lifecycle.png)
 This scenario is also described [in our documentation](https://hackolade.com/help/Modelversioning.html).

+In this scenario, we have two branches as well.
+1. The first branch covers minor fixes to the main branch, and is frequently merged into minor releases to the model.
+2. the second branch covers major feature additions to the main branch, and is reqularly, but less frequently merged into major releases to the model.

 ### 1. Minor fixes branch
-Add change to Clone1: Add description of `Movies` Collection.
+We first add a change to Clone1: Add description of `Movies` Collection.
-Commit and push this to branch `minor-fixes`.
+We commit and push this to branch `minor-fixes`.

 ### 2. New "Animals" features branch
+Then we make a change to Clone2: a new `animals` collection.
-In Clone2: a new `animals` collection.
-Add only the `_id` (OId) attribute.
+This is a new feature that could become quite a big change to the model.
+For now, we add only the `_id` (OId) attribute to the collection.
-Commit and push this to a `new-features` branch.
+We commit and push this to a `new-features` branch.

 ### 3. Adding small changes to minor fixes
-In Clone1, add a second line to the description of the `Movies` collection.
+In Clone1, we add a second line to the description of the `Movies` collection.
-Commit and push this to branch `minor-fixes`.
+We commit and push this to branch `minor-fixes`.

 ### 4. Develop the "Animals" feature
-In Clone2, add a `name` (str) property to the `animals` collection.
+In Clone2, we add a `name` (str) property to the `animals` collection.
-Commit and pushthis change to the `new-features` branch.
+We commit and push this change to the `new-features` branch.

 ### 5. Merge the minor fixes into the main branch - version 1.1
 In Clone1, open a pull request.
 Merge the pull request into main.
+Main now has version 1.1.

 ### 6. Enhance the "Animals" feature
 In Clone2, add a `movie_id` (OId) property to the `Animals` collection.
-Commit and push this to the `new-features` branch.
+We commit and push this to the `new-features` branch.
-In Clone2, add a FK relationship from `animals.movie_id` to `movies._id`.
+In Clone2, we make another change and add a FK relationship from `animals.movie_id` to `movies._id`.
 The parent cardinality is `1`.
 The child cardinality is `0..n`.
-Commit and push this to the `new-features` branch.
+W commit and push this to the `new-features` branch.

 ### 7. Adding another small change to minor fixes
-In Clone1, add a third line to the description of the `Movies` collection.
+In Clone1, we add a third line to the description of the `Movies` collection.
-Commit and push this to branch `minor-fixes`.
+We commit and push this to branch `minor-fixes`.

 ### 8. Merge the minor fixes into the main branch - version 1.2
-In Clone1, open a pull request.
+In Clone1, we open a pull request to merge `minor-fixes` into the `main` branch.
-Merge the pull request into main.
+We merge the pull request into the `main` branch.

-### 9.
+### 9. Merge the `animals` new feature into the mail branch - version 2.0
+In Clone2, we open a pull request to add the `new-features` developed into the `main` branch, creating version 2.0 We update Clone2 to make sure that it has the latest version of the `main` branch.
+We know that `main` has evolved in the mean while, and is at version 1.2 - no longer at 1.0 where `new-features` was branched from.
+We therefore need to solve the conflicts.
+Once we do, we can merge the pull request into the `main` as well, creating version 2.0 in that branch.
+Then we pull the latest version from `main`, and this allows us to see the merger of all of the changes, both the minor ones and the major new feature development.
+It will all be one big new version of the model, in the `main` branch.

 # Part 3: Conclusion and wrap-up
 In this repo, we have tried to illustrate the different scenarios under which we can see the power of *metadata-as-code* at work.
 Please try this yourself, using the model that you can find in this repo - it is there to be forked.